 Step Two (Optional): Download a data recovery program.
 Again, it is preferable to download it to a disk that is not that which you will be recovering data from, because downloading the data recovery program itself is writing to the disk.
 If the data recovery program is small in size (say less than 5MB), this is not such an issue, because writing say 5MB to a disk with thousands of MB of space on it stands a very low risk of writing over the exact piece of data that you want to recover.
 Mac Data Recovery Guru is very small in size, so there is little concern if you are downloading this program.

 Step Three: Run the data recovery program.
-Preferably have a second disk, USB device, or SD card ready to recover the files you want back to (if you are recovering a single small file, chances are this won’t strictly be necessary).
+Preferably have a second disk, USB drive or key, or SD card ready to recover the files you want back to (if you are recovering a single small file, chances are this won’t strictly be necessary).
 You will get a warning from the software if you are recovering the file to the same disk you are recovering it from.